What Is Font Management?

 Fonts are everywhere.
-From print ads to webpages, or even clothing labels, fonts are an integral part of many forms of communication.
+From print ads to webpages, and even clothing labels, fonts are an integral part of many forms of communication.
 For anyone who works regularly with fonts, having a system for organizing and managing them is critical.
-Many graphic designers, creative directors, and print and publishing professionals relay on font management software to support their creative workflows.
+Many graphic designers, creative directors, and print and publishing professionals rely on font management software to support their creative workflows.

 Font management software can be used to: